 The areas surrounding the subject property are depicted below in Figure 3 and Figure 4.
 Figure 3 depicts the Mining Area, a 500-foot impact area and a 1,500-foot impact area, while Figure 4 depicts the Mining Area and an impact area encompassing the entire Lone Pine Valley floor.
 All properties within the 1,500-foot impact area are zoned Exclusive Farm Use (EFU-2).
 Staff's analysis found there are four (4) dwellings within a 1,500-foot impact area.
-During the Comprehensive Plan Amendment recommendation process, the Planning Commission will be tasked with determining the impact area of the mining site and the Board of County Commissioners will adopt the final version should they chose to add the site to the inventory.
+During the Comprehensive Plan Amendment recommendation process, the Planning Commission was tasked with determining the impact area of the mining site and the Board of County Commissioners adopted the final version to add the site to the inventory, with modifications.
+The Applicant proposed 500-foot or 1,500-foot impact areas.
+The Planning Commission weighed the evidence before them, including prior history, and what they saw on the site visit.
+While the Planning Commission agreed that the entire Lone Pine Valley floor as an impact area is a little overbroad, they felt that based on what they saw at the site, specifically how much of the valley they could see from the site and maintaining consistency with the prior approval, that 1,500-foot impact area was appropriate.